#about

 Books & Resources

 To learn more about the Stonewall Uprising, watch a recording of a 2020 virtual library program with Jason Baumann, New York Public Library’s coordinator of humanities and LGBTQ collections.
 Baumann discusses the anthology of first-person accounts of the Stonewall uprising he curated from the library’s archives.
-Published in 2019, the 50th anniversary of the uprising that started the fight for American LGBTQIA+ rights, “The Stonewall Reader” chronicles some of the gay liberation movement’s most iconic moments and figures in the years before and after those tumultuous events.
+Published in 2019, the 50th anniversary of the uprising that started the fight for American LGBTQ+ rights, “The Stonewall Reader” chronicles some of the gay liberation movement’s most iconic moments and figures in the years before and after those tumultuous events.

 Scroll to Top